Shidh0/instadowply/README.md

 * Improved download speed and added asynchronous downloads.
 * Added parallel downloading to up to 3 reels at a time
 * Added a Queue backlog file that get created when you Ctrl+C to interrupt the script
+* Added some fixes to save bandwidth and increase speed.